Resources for Taking Leave to Provide Childcare

 Requesting Coronavirus Leave Due to School Closure or Childcare Provider Unavailability

 The Families First Coronavirus Response Act provides up to 12 weeks of partially paid leave to eligible employees who are not able to work or telework because their child’s school or care facility is closed, or their childcare provider is unavailable, due to coronavirus.
+Full-time employees are eligible for full-time leave, and part-time employees are eligible for leave for the number of hours they are typically scheduled to work.
 The information below tells you what you need to know to figure out if you can take this leave.
 We have also provided a fillable form that includes the information you are required to provide your employer to get time off under the law.

 What's the law?